 Recent Accomplishments Include:

 The purpose of the IJT Editorial Board is to provide timely and constructive reviews of manuscripts submitted to IJT.
-In 2024, there were a total of 389 submissions as of November with an overall acceptance rate of approximately 5%.
-Twenty of the submissions were Cosmetic Ingredient Review (CIR)-sponsored Supplement issue manuscripts.
-Overall, thirty-nine countries were represented.
-IJT relies on its Editorial Board members and approximately 50 ad hoc reviewers.
+In 2025, there were a total of 560 submissions through late October, with an overall acceptance rate of less than 5%.
+Twenty-five of the submissions were Cosmetic Ingredient Review-sponsored Supplement issue manuscripts.
+Overall, 36 countries were represented, with China, India, Turkey, Iran, the United States, and Nigeria being the top contributing countries.
+Strong representation of ACT members was achieved among authors.
+The Journal awarded its Best Paper Published Award to Ricker K, Cheng V, Hsieh CJ, Tsai FC, Osborne G, Li K, Yilmazer-Musa M, Sandy MS, Cogliano VJ, Schmitz R, Sun M for their paper "Application of the Key Characteristics of Carcinogens to Bisphenol A" published in May–June 2024.
+IJT relies on its Editorial Board members and approximately 60 ad hoc reviewers.

 Committee Roster